 Strictly Necessary Cookies

-These cookies are necessary for the website to function properly and securely and cannot be switched off in our systems.
-They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
+These cookies are necessary for the website to function properly and securely and cannot be switched off in Ribbon systems.
+They are usually only set in response to actions made by website visitors which amount to a request for services, such as setting of website visitor privacy preferences, logging in or filling in forms.

 Social Media Cookies